 While some people purchase unwashed produce as a sign of their freshness, these items also carry Toxoplasma bacteria.

 Toxoplasmic microbes dwell in the soil where these products grew.
 And it can give your baby and placenta an infection.
+For these reasons, unwashed fruits and veggies are among the worst foods during pregnancy.

 It's general wisdom not to drink alcohol while pregnant.